 But fear not, patio dwellers and denizens of the outdoors.
 Keep reading for our top tips for cleaning outdoor furniture and keeping your furniture looking fantastic between cleans.

-How To Clean Patio Furniture: A Step-By-Step Guide
+How to Clean Patio Furniture: A Step-By-Step Guide

 Now that you know the general rules of keeping your patio furniture clean and preventing grime with covers or through off-season storage, it’s helpful to have a guide on how to clean outdoor furniture.
 Here’s your step-by-step guide:

-- Prepare your cleaner – A mild dish soap mixed with warm water does nicely for cutting through the grime and built-up dirt.
+1. Prepare your cleaner – A mild dish soap mixed with warm water does nicely for cutting through the grime and built-up dirt.
 Mix your cleaning solution in a bucket and then apply it using a clean, soft rag or sponge, or use a spray bottle for direct application.

-- Remove loose dirt – Clean off the loose dirt and grime with either a rag or soft-bristled brush.
+2. Remove loose dirt – Clean off the loose dirt and grime with either a rag or soft-bristled brush.
 For wicker furniture or woven rope furniture, you can also use a vacuum with an upholstery attachment to remove dirt from the weave.

-- Scrub – Scrub the furniture with a soft brush or clean rag, paying special attention to joints, nooks, cracks, and crevices where dirt and grime tend to collect.
+3. Scrub – Scrub the furniture with a soft brush or clean rag, paying special attention to joints, nooks, cracks, and crevices where dirt and grime tend to collect.
 If you struggle to remove dirt from small spaces, try using a soft-bristled toothbrush.

-- Clean outdoor cushions, canvas, and accent pillows – Wondering the best method for how to clean outdoor cushions?
+4. Clean outdoor cushions, canvas, and accent pillows – Wondering the best method for how to clean outdoor cushions?
 In some cases, to clean patio furniture cushions, you can remove the covers and immerse the cushion lining in soapy water.
 If not, gently scrub the fabric with a sponge or soft-bristled brush.
 Be sure to remove outdoor patio cushions and accent pillows from the furniture base to clean the undersides.

-- Rinse – The next step is to remove the dish soap or mild detergent and water completely from the furniture.
+5. Rinse – The next step is to remove the dish soap or mild detergent and water completely from the furniture.
 You don't want any residue to remain as this can lead to spotting and staining.

-- Dry – Some patio furniture can sit and dry in the sun or shade and does not need to be dried off.
+6. Dry – Some patio furniture can sit and dry in the sun or shade and does not need to be dried off.
 Materials like wicker and aluminum can air or sundry well.
 However, wood furniture needs to be toweled off to remove excess water and prevent spotting.
 Then, it can be left to dry the rest of the way in the sun.

-How To Keep Patio Furniture Clean
+Using Prevention to Keep Your Patio Furniture Clean

 There’s an old saying that goes, “An ounce of prevention is worth a pound of cure.”
 The same applies when it comes to keeping outdoor furniture clean.
 Keeping your furniture safe from dirt, dust, pollen, and other outdoor flotsam goes a long way to keeping it clean—and making those periodic deep cleans more manageable.
 Here are three preventative steps to take now.

-#1 Buy High-Quality Furniture
+#1 Buy High-Quality Patio Furniture

 The best way to prevent furniture from getting too weathered and dirty is by investing in high-quality furnishings that take an active role in their own maintenance by using:

-- Weather-resistant cushion fabrics like Sunbrella
+• Weather-resistant cushion fabrics like Sunbrella

-- Durable, weather-safe woods and metals
+• Durable, weather-safe woods and metals

 That said, no matter how well-made your furniture is, you also need to know how best to maintain it.
 For example, how you care for teak furniture differs from how you should maintain aluminum furniture or coated metal furniture.